 Your child’s classroom is a great place for us to reach many children at one time.
 Our school outreach program brings health professionals to area elementary schools.
-The goal is to address your child and his or her classmates’ common health issues to help encourage long-term health for local families.
+The goal is to address your child and his or her classmates’ common health and safety issues to help encourage long-term health for local families.

 Check out these parent newsletters designed to help you stay informed: